balima78/these-R-nice/README.md

 - [ggpubr](https://github.com/kassambara/ggpubr) - The {ggpubr} package provides some easy-to-use functions for creating and customizing {ggplot2} - based publication ready plots.

 - [ggbiplot](https://github.com/vqv/ggbiplot) - An implementation of the biplot using {ggplot2}.
 The package provides two functions: `ggscreeplot()` and `ggbiplot()`. {ggbiplot} aims to be a drop-in replacement for the built-in R function `biplot.princomp()` with extended functionality for labeling groups, drawing a correlation circle, and adding Normal probability ellipsoids.

+-[ggside](https://github.com/jtlandis/ggside) - this package expands on the ggplot2 and  allows the user to add graphical information about main panel’s axis with a boxplot or a density distribution.

 - [patchwork](https://patchwork.data-imaginist.com/) - he goal of {patchwork} is to make it ridiculously simple to combine separate ggplots into the same graphic.